eudaimyst/turn-based-pattern-toy-models/docs/TOYMODEL-FEEL.md

-[Human in the loop: Here I asked for a more grounded, interperated, how each pattern "feels" in the conversational space.
+[Human in the loop: Here I asked for a more interperative definition, "how each pattern *feels* in the conversational space."
 I make no normative claims.
 It's just an example of one perspective from which I approached the topic.]
 # 🌊 1. **Dynamics Model**

 ### *Pattern feeling: “Ah, this follows from that.”*